mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-11-15-build-better-teams.md

 returns without some drama and/or injury.

 What problems does your team have - lack of drive?
 Too many "hot heads"?
 No-one can finish one task without starting two offshoots?
-Could Belbin roles help understand them, and in doing so work to alleviate them?
+Could Belbin roles help understand those problems, and in doing so work to alleviate them?

 # Belbin Roles for Hiring

-Finally we get to the bit we mentioned right at the outset - improving our hiring processes.
+Finally we get to the bit we mentioned right at the outset - improving our hiring!

-In a nutshell, awareness of the Belbin Team Roles helps us build a more balanced team - and by identifying gaps in our current team, or an overall Team Role Profile we'd like to put together in a new team, we can very usefully inform the hiring activity we carry out.
+In a nutshell, _awareness of the Belbin Team Roles helps us build a more balanced team_ - and by identifying gaps in our current team, or an overall Team Role Profile we'd like to put together in a new team, we can bring a whole new set of insights to the hiring activity we engage in.

 For example a successful software development team might consist of: